Team Impact AND CommunIty Outreach

 Hisar Coding Summit

-For the last five years, we have been hosting our annual Hisar Coding Summit which we give various fields of programming, design, animation, robotics and technology workshops to people from all around Turkey.
-Last year we had over 300 participants consisting of teachers and students, and a total of 15 different workshops like Scratch & Makey Makey, Programming with Arduino, Raspberry Pi & Python, MIT App Inventor & Mobile Application, Java / Processing, 3D Design with Maya, IOS Mobile Application, Game Development with Unity, Illustrator & After Effects, 3D Design with Fusion 360, Chuck And Music Programming with Sonic Pi, Image Processing, Machine Learning, LabVIEW, Robotic Programming with LEGO EV3.
+We have been hosting a coding based event for the last five years.
+Last year we had 200 participants consisting of teachers and students, and a total of 15 different workshops such as; Scratch & Makey Makey, Programming with Arduino, Raspberry Pi & Python, MIT App Inventor & Mobile Application, Java / Processing, 3D Design with Maya, IOS Mobile Application, Game Development with Unity, Illustrator & After Effects, 3D Design with Fusion 360, Chuck And Music Programming with Sonic Pi, Image Processing, Machine Learning, LabVIEW, Robotic Programming with LEGO EV3.
 The event is open for people of all ages, ranging from elementary school children to parents and teachers.
+We created and shared all about the course contents and tutorials.

 Coding Summit with American Community School’ Athens

-The ASC students had hosted us.
-We got to know a different culture and had a great time.
-We had the opportunity organize an inspiring organization with our peers from different cultures and geographies.
+The ASC students hosted us; we were able to get to know a different culture and had a great time.
+We had the opportunity to organize an inspiring organization with our peers from different cultures and geographies.

-This year, we are organizing PiWars Turkey.
-Usually organized at the University of Cambridge, we will be hosting the first ever PiWars competition in Turkey at our school between 22-23 March, 2019.
-In addition to 3D design, programming and basic electronics trainings will also be given in the event.
+Usually organized at the University of Cambridge, we hosted the first-ever PiWars competition in Turkey at our school between 22-23 March 2019.
+In addition, 3D design, programming and basic electronics training were also given at the event.

-At the competition, participating teams will make Raspberry Pi-based robots that will compete in both remote control and autonomous missions, such as rugged track completion, labyrinth solving, and target hitting.
-The event will be open to all high school students for free, and support will be provided to teams unable to acquire a robot kit.
+At the competition, participating teams made Raspberry Pi-based robots that competed in both remote control and autonomous missions, such as rugged track completion, labyrinth solving, and target hitting.
+The event was open to all high school students for free, and support was provided to teams unable to acquire a robot kit.

 HisarCS’s very own, Nadin Tamer, attended the Swift Educator Summit in Berlin with her interdisciplinary “Code of Life” playground, which earned her a WWDC scholarship.